 For all other programs, the application deadlines are June 30th (Fall) and October 31st (Spring)

 Office of International Programs

-Once an applicant is recommended for acceptance by the program coordinator and Graduate College, their admission information, including proof of financial support, will be sent to the Office of International Programs for review and processing of their I-20 or to transfer their SEVIS record.
+Once an applicant is recommended for acceptance by the program coordinator and Graduate College, their admission information, including proof of financial support, will be sent to the Office of International Programs for review and processing of their Student Visa (I-20) or to transfer their Student and Exchange Visitor Information System (SEVIS) record.